Streampunk/macadam/README.md

 For details of what the configuration parameters are, see the description in the Blackmagic SDK Documentation (section 2.7.1 _DeckLink Configuration ID_, page 226, June 2018 edition).
 The names have been altered to make them suitable for use as Javascript object properties but the relationship between the SDK enumeration names and Javascript names should be obvious.

-Multiple configuration parameters can be set at once.
+Multiple configuration parameters can be set at one time.
 Using the same configuration parameter names as returned by the get request, create an object with property names and values.
 To specify the device to be configured, add in a `deviceIndex` property.
 For example, to set _field flicker removal_ to on and _video output idle operation_ to display the last frame (rather than black), try:

 ```javascript
 macadam.setDeviceConfig({